 Rapid detox is a method of removing substances from a user’s system faster than regular detox.
 Advocates of rapid detox say it’s a faster way to get the drugs out of the body while avoiding painful withdrawal symptoms.

-In rapid detox, the addicted person is sedated with anesthesia and given medications that replace the drugs in the body.
-This method was originally developed for people addicted to opiate drugs like heroin and painkillers.
+In rapid detox, a person with a substance use disorder (SUD) is sedated with Anesthesia and given medications that replace the drugs in the body.
+This method was originally developed for people addicted to Opiate drugs like Heroin and Painkillers.
 The risks of rapid detox often outweigh the benefits.

 “Ultra-rapid detox” programs can take as little as a few hours.
 Approximately 1 in 500 people die from ultra rapid detox, according to the Coleman Institute.

-Traditional rapid detox programs take about two to three days to complete and carry less danger, but are still more expensive than a typical detox.
+Traditional rapid detox programs take about 2 to 3 days to complete and carry less danger, but are still more expensive than a typical detox.
 It can cost up to $10,000 and isn’t generally covered by insurance.

 Life After Detox

 Detox is just the first part of addiction treatment.
 Detox on its own is usually insufficient for a successful recovery.
 Individuals seeking addiction treatment need to treat the psychological part of their addiction.
 They can accomplish this with counseling, support groups, or an inpatient rehab program.
 Contact a treatment provider to find a treatment center near you.